rwtourdot/linker/README.md

 Description
 -----------
-Linker is a suite of tools for useful for interpreting long or linked read sequencing of cancer genomes.
+Linker is a suite of tools useful for interpreting long or linked read sequencing of cancer genomes.
 The key information long read sequencing provides is the germline haplotype of the cell line.
 In cancer cell lines where Aneuplpoidy, Loss of Heterozygocity, and Structural Variation is common, haplotypes can provide a better resolution of the samples karyotype, and clarify the cancer cells evolution.

 Linker currently supports 10X, Pacbio, Oxford Nanopore, and HiC sequencing technologies.
 Some technologies work better in the specific tools listed below, and HiC requires a distinct phasing methodology.
 A diagram of the analysis workflow is shown below.